Laro language

 Laro, also Laru, Aaleira, Ngwullaro, Yillaro, is a Niger–Congo language in the Heiban family spoken in the Nuba Mountains in Kordofan, Sudan.

-Villages are Oya, Rodong (Hajar Medani), Hajar Baco, Gunisaia, Serif, Tondly, Reli, Lagau (Serfinila), Getaw (Hajar Tiya), and Orme (Ando) (Ethnologue, 22nd edition).
+Villages are Oya, Rodong (Hajar Medani), Hajar Baco, Gunisaia, Serif, Tondly, Reli, Lagau (Serfinila), Getaw (Hajar Tiya), and Orme (Ando).

-"Laru [lro] is a Niger-Kordofanian language in the Heiban group (Schadeberg 1981) that includes the languages Heiban, Moro, Otoro, Kwalib, Tira, Hadra, and Shoai.
+"Laru [lro] is a Niger-Kordofanian language in the Heiban group that includes the languages Heiban, Moro, Otoro, Kwalib, Tira, Hadra, and Shoai.
 The three main dialects of Laru are Yilaru, Yïdündïlï and Yogo'romany.
 The last two are close to the neighbouring language of Kwalib, and the intelligibility between them is high.
 This presentation is based on the first dialect—Yilaru."